awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/canceling-a-job.md

 1. In the left navigation pane of the console, choose **Jobs**\.

-1. From the **Recent jobs** pane, choose the job that you want to cancel by choosing the radio button next to it\.
+1. From the **Jobs** page, choose the job that you want to cancel by choosing the radio button next to it\.

 1. Choose the **Cancel job** button\.